Post-structural feminism: Critique of classical psychoanalysis

+Post-structuralist feminists often criticize Freudian and Lacanian theories for reproducing patriarchal assumptions.
+They argue that classical psychoanalysis is based on a phallocentric model, in which male subjectivity is the standard and woman is conceived as lacking.
+Drawing on post-structuralist insights, these feminists insist on difference, multiplicity, and the possibility of female subjectivities beyond patriarchal structures.

+Freud's analysis of gender roles and sexual identity concluded with separate male (Oedipus) and female (Electra) theories, of which Hélène Cixous was critical.
+For Bracha Ettinger both Oedipus and Electra are complexes that belong to the phallic paradigm.
+She proposes a different paradigm: the feminine-matrixial borderspace.

+Sexual difference

+The Lacanian elaboration of sexual difference has been particularly influential in post-structural feminist theory.
+It asserts that masculinity and femininity are deeply rooted in our psyches, developing alongside mental agencies such as desire and repression.

+Building on but departing from Lacan, Irigaray asserts that the phallus has functioned as the central signifier of meaning and subjectivity, leaving no space for women to exist as autonomous subjects.
+To counter this, she proposes the creation of a new symbolic order that acknowledges and values genuine sexual difference.

+Later post-structural feminists, influenced by Michel Foucault and Jacques Derrida, would problematize the affirmation of sexual difference and assert the multiplicity of bodies beyond binary sex.

-Literary criticism and l’écriture féminine
+Literary criticism and écriture féminine

-Poststructural feminist literary criticism takes post-structuralism and combines it with feminist views and looks to see if a literary work has successfully used the process of mimesis on the image of the female.
+Post-structural feminist literary criticism takes post-structuralism and combines it with feminist views and looks to see if a literary work has successfully used the process of mimesis on the image of the female.
 If successful, then a new image of a woman has been created by a woman for a woman, therefore it is not a biased opinion created by men.

 Écriture féminine literally means women's writing.
 It is a philosophy that promotes women's experiences and feelings to the point that it strengthens the work.
 It is a strain of feminist literary theory that originated in France in the 1970s.

 Cixous first uses this term in her essay, The Laugh of the Medusa in which she asserts:

 Women must write through their bodies, they must invent the impregnable language that will wreck partitions, classes, and rhetorics, regulations and codes, they must submerge, cut through, get beyond the ultimate reserve-discourse, including the one that laughs at the very idea of pronouncing the word "silence," the one that, aiming for the impossible, stops short before the word "impossible" and writes it as "the end."